manuelhenke/henkebyte/README.md

 # HenkeByte

-Website build with NuxtJS and hosted on [henkebyte.com](https://henkebyte.com). asdasf
+Website build with NuxtJS and hosted on [henkebyte.com](https://henkebyte.com).

 ## Build Setup